 The number of hours a student may work during the academic year is determined by the job to which he/she is assigned.
 Most jobs on campus average between 32 and 40 hours per month.
 All students are paid the federal minimum wage per hour and are paid on a monthly basis.
-Students are employed to work in the library, in residence halls, in the Production Center, in the Admissions Office, in the Records Office, in Student Services, as assistants to instructors, and in other positions.
+Students are employed to work in the library, in residence halls, in the Production Center, in the Admissions Office, as assistants to instructors, and in other positions.